 September 8th is International Literacy Day, which was founded by UNESCO and has been celebrated since 1967.
-Despite all of the progress that has been made, over 773 million young people and adults across the globe lack basic literacy skills.
+Despite all of the progress that has been made, over 763 million young people and adults across the globe lack basic literacy skills.

 There are several brands that offer the tools needed to help change this.
-Let’s check out a few book and stationary brands that you can shop with to continue improving your own literacy skills.
+Let’s check out a few book and stationery brands that you can shop with to continue improving your own literacy skills.

-1. The Book Bundle
+The Book Bundle

 One of the best parts of reading is getting completely immersed in a new fictional world.
 Whether you’re lost in the magical wizard world of Harry Potter or you’ve stepped through the wardrobe into Narnia, there is something special about reading a good series.
 UK-based brand, The Book Bundle allows its customers to purchase collections or “bundles” of books at a discounted rate.

 With book categories ranging from Action and Adventure all the way to Business, Finance, and Law, The Book Bundle has something for everyone from all age ranges.
-As a small book brand, this company harnesses the power of referrals to stay competitive through their rewards program.
+As a small book brand, this company harnesses the power of referrals to stay competitive through its rewards program.
 For every referral an existing customer makes, they give the new shopper £ 2 and receive £2 for themselves as well.
-Customers can also rack up points as they make more purchases to redeem for euros off their next purchase.
+Customers can also rack up points as they make more purchases to redeem for pounds off their next purchase.

 If you’re looking for a great new series at a great price for your children (or yourself), look no further than The Book Bundle.